sammcardle30/Error-mitigated-digital-quantum-simulation/README.md

 For example, the first two terms of the Hamiltonian at 0.75 A are: -0.109731 IIII + 0.169885 ZIII + ...

-The Hamiltonian being investigated can be changed by updating the function readData() in the file StabiliserVQE.c

 # Running StabiliserVQE.c